DHARUNRAJ57/Cartrabbit-Credit-Application-final/README.md

 Once in phpMyAdmin:

 Click on the "Databases" tab.

 In the "Create database" field, enter mirc04.

 Choose the collation if needed (default is usually fine).

 Click on the "Create" button to create the mirc04 database.

 Verification:
 After creating the database, you can verify its creation by checking the list of databases in phpMyAdmin.
 You should see mirc04 listed among the databases.

-To guide users through these steps in a README file, you can include instructions similar to the following Markdown:

-Generate a new application key

-    php artisan key:generate

-Generate a new JWT authentication secret key

-    php artisan jwt:generate

 Run the database migrations (**Set the database connection in .env before migrating**)